 - If you take too much Desloratadine tablets , call your doctor or get medical attention right away.

 What are the possible side effects of Desloratadine Tablets?

 Desloratadine tablets may cause serious side effects, including:

 Allergic reactions.
 Stop taking Desloratadine tablets and call your doctor right away or get emergency help if you have any of these symptoms:

 - swelling of your lips, tongue, face, and throat

 - shortness of breath or trouble breathing

-The most common side effects of Desloratadine tablets in people 12 years of age and older with allergic rhinitis include:
+The most common side effects of Desloratadine tablets in adults and children 12 years of age and older with allergic rhinitis include:

 - sore throat